Exciting innovations in tech are changing our world for the better

 Educators, businesses and individual mindsets must be broadened if barriers are going to be broken, stereotypes challenged and obstacles overcome to regarding women’s participation in and contribution to innovation.

 We need more coding clubs in schools.
 We need more female role models and mentors.
 We need to overcome gender bias in the workplace.

-Companies also need to provide more flexible working for women, such as programmes to support women returners or better maternity leave policies.
+Companies also need to provide more flexible working for women, such as programs to support women returners or better maternity leave policies.

 We need more women in technology.
 Period.